out of 2

 Thank you for posting a review.
 An email has been sent to .
 When you receive the email, click the link it contains to confirm that you own the email address.
 Your email will not be published and is only used to verify valid reviews.
 Once the email is confirmed your review will be published to our website.

-Thank you for posting a review.
+for posting a review.
 Your review will be posted shortly.

 Maximum Technology: TaylorMade RocketBladez Max Irons

 Before unveiling the new RocketBladez irons, TaylorMade put out early promotions that promised that one "little thing" would change everything.
 The "little thing" turned out to be a big breakthrough in iron design: the Speed Pocket.
 The RocketBladez Max takes the technology of the RocketBladez and adds some advanced features of it own to introduce the next level of performance in TaylorMade irons.

 First things first: the Speed Pocket.
 This is a 2 millimeter-wide slot in the soles of the 4-iron through AW.
 The slot is filled with a uniquely formulated polyurethane from 3M™ to dampen unwanted vibration while enhancing the flexibility of the face.
 The result is consistently accelerated ball speed, and with it, greater distance.